 There are two versions of Edith’s final speech.
 I prefer the less used one.
 Not having hatred and bitterness is a negative statement.
 She also says she must not have it – not that she doesn’t.
 It is another duty, an ideal state.
 The other version recorded by Rev Gahan, the chaplain who met with her on her last evening, is that “…it is not enough to loves one’s own people.
 One must love all men and hate none.”

-Still, she did not speak actively of love and forgiveness, still it is an ideal, not something she is actually doing.
+Still, she did not speak actively of love and forgiveness; still it is an ideal, not something she is actually doing.
+But it one that those who hear her words can do.

 My vision for Edith’s old home